Fokker F.IV: Operational history

 One of the T-2s was used for a number of long-distance flights over the next few years, culminating in the first nonstop transcontinental flight across the United States, an idea that originated with Lieutenant Oakley G. Kelly, one of the T-2's test pilots.
 The Army agreed to let Kelly have the aircraft specially modified to carry more fuel, and to install a connecting doorway between the cabin and cockpit so that he and fellow test-pilot Lieutenant John A. Macready could take turns flying and resting.
 An extra set of controls was also installed to facilitate the handover from one pilot to the other.
 As modified, the T-2 would take off with 2,350 L (620 US gal) of fuel on board, making it 1,110 kg (2,450 lb) over its prescribed maximum takeoff weight.

 In late 1922, Kelly and Macready made two attempts at the transcontinental flight.
 The first was made on 5 October 1922, departing San Diego, California for New York City.
 After 35 hours 18 minutes in the air, they were forced to abandon the attempt and land due to fog.
 This would have been a world duration record, but without a barograph on board, it could not be officially recognized by the FAI.
 Kelly and Macready tried again on 3 November, but this time engine trouble forced an emergency landing near Indianapolis after 25 hours 30 minutes.

+Fokker T-2 A.S.
+64233 flying over Rockwell Field, San Diego, 1923.

 The following year, they made a long-duration flight over a closed circuit over Dayton, Ohio, remaining aloft for 36 hours, 14 minutes 8 seconds between 16 and 17 April.
 This established a new world duration record, but also a new distance record, weight record, and eight various airspeed records.
 On 2 May 1923, they set out from New York to attempt the transcontinental flight again, this time traveling in the opposite direction.
 26 hours 50 minutes later, they landed in San Diego, having covered 4,034 km (2,521 mi).
 Their aircraft is preserved in the National Air and Space Museum.

 The other T-2 was converted into an air ambulance and given the designation A-2.